 Students must be notified of any deviations from variations 1 and 2 by no later than 4 weeks after the start of the lecture period.
 Students must be notified of deviations in variation 3 at least 4 weeks before the planned examination date.

 Study organisation and service

-Applicants who wish to commence studies in the 2020/2021 winter semester and in the 2021 summer semester in master's degree programmes which require verification of successful completion of the undergraduate course to begin studies will be granted a period of grace until the end of the first semester of the programme.
+Applicants who wish to commence studies in the 2020/2021 winter semester, in the 2021 summer semester, in the 2021/2022 winter semester and the 2022 summer semester in master's degree programmes which require verification of successful completion of the undergraduate course to begin studies will be granted a period of grace until the end of the first semester of the programme.